stakater/mto-docs/content/crds-api-reference/tenant.md

 Users and groups are linked to these roles by specifying their usernames or group names in the respective fields under `owners`, `editors`, and `viewers`.

+For Vault OIDC login, specify group IDs in the respective group fields in the tenant spec.

 ## Quota

 The `quota` field sets the resource limits for the tenant, such as CPU and memory usage, to prevent any single tenant from consuming a disproportionate amount of resources.
 This mechanism ensures efficient resource allocation and fosters fair usage practices across all tenants.